Case Study / Gale Street Inn / Kids Commercial

 This one was fun, but it started with real prep.
 The lead chef mattered.
 We needed a kid who could carry the commercial, hit lines, keep timing, and bring personality without pushing it too far.

 We went through multiple script revisions before landing on the final tone.
 It had to feel confident and a little sharp, but still playful.
-Once the script locked, the shoot became about control: what needed to be covered, where the camera had to move, and how to keep the day from getting loose.
+Once the script locked, the shoot became about control.

 Most setups were clean two angle coverage.
 Simple, controlled, and efficient.
-The hardest move was the tracking shot through the kitchen, backing through tight space on a gimbal while trying to stay smooth and avoid getting taken out by a prep table.
+The hardest move was the tracking shot through the kitchen, backing through tight space on a gimbal.

 Storyboard & Shot Planning